thepicture/hh-scraper/README.md

 };
 ```

-You can add another params and they will be parsed by app.
+You can add another params and they will be parsed by the app.
 Or you can remove params.

 # Export

 Scraper saves resume results as JSON files to `export/resumes` folder, with the filename as UNIX timestamp.
+The folders should exist to work correctly.

 ### Rules Of Search Params